What do I do if I’ve been a victim of identity theft?

-A fraud alert requires creditors who check your credit report to take steps to verify your identity before opening a new account, issuing an additional card, or increasing the credit limit on an existing account based on a consumer's request.
+A fraud alert requires creditors, who check your credit report, to take steps to verify your identity before opening a new account, issuing an additional card, or increasing the credit limit on an existing account based on a consumer's request.
 When you place a fraud alert on your credit report at one of the nationwide credit reporting companies, it must notify the others.

 There are two main types of fraud alerts: initial fraud alerts and extended alerts.
 Servicemembers also have the option of an active duty alert.

 Initial fraud alerts

-When you place an initial fraud alert in your file, you're entitled to order one free copy of your credit report from each of the nationwide credit reporting companies.
+When you place an initial fraud alert on your file, you're entitled to order one free copy of your credit report from each of the nationwide credit reporting companies.
 These free reports do not count as your free annual report from each credit reporting company.

-You can place an extended alert on your credit report after your identity has been stolen and you file an identity theft report.
+You can also place an extended alert on your credit report after your identity has been stolen and you file an identity theft report.

-Unlike fraud alerts, if you place a security freeze with one credit reporting company they will not notify the other credit reporting companies.
+Unlike fraud alerts, if you place a security freeze with one credit reporting company, they will not notify the other credit reporting companies.
 You must contact each credit reporting company individually if you would like to place a security freeze with all three nationwide credit reporting companies.